testdouble/testdouble.js/README.md

   Its outline is in [docs/README.md](/docs#readme)

-Of course, if you're unsure of how to approach writing an isolated test with testdouble.js, we welcome you to [open a issue on GitHub to ask a question](https://github.com/testdouble/testdouble.js/issues/new).
+Of course, if you're unsure of how to approach writing an isolated test with testdouble.js, we welcome you to [open an issue on GitHub to ask a question](https://github.com/testdouble/testdouble.js/issues/new).

 ## API